Skills: Speaking, Writing, Listening

 a supermarket, a theatre, a train station, etc.

 Next, tell each player to make a similar list by your example in their notebook.
 Allow the students a reasonable amount of time to complete this task.
-While they are working, circulate, monito and assist, if necessary.
-When everyone is ready, bring the class to order.
-Afterwards invite Player A to come to the board for leading the second round.
+While they are working, circulate, monitor and assist, if necessary.
+When everyone has finished, bring the class to order.
+Afterwards, invite Player A to come to the board for leading the second round.
 Then it is Player B, whose turn to lead the following round and so on.
 The game continues around the circle as long as all the 'secret lists have been disclassified'.
 At the end of the activity, the number of points, accumulated by each participant during the whole competition, is counted up.
 The player, who gets the most points in total, becomes the winner of the game.